Adaptive Duration Model for Text Speech Alignment: Experiments

 We use Mean Square Error to measure the alignment accuracy of duration models.
 Mathematically, $err = \frac{||\text{Dur}_{gt} - \text{Dur}_{pred}||_2}{L}$, where $\text{Dur} \in \mathbb R^L$.
-Table \ref{t1} represents the evaluation results.
-For fair comparison, we compare the performance at the same model size.
+Table \ref{phoneme-level} represents the evaluation results.
 S represents small size, while L represents large size.
-As the table shows, DurFormer has superior performance than baseline model, with $15.05\%$ improvement at small model size and $11.26\%$ improvement as large model size.
-Furthermore, the results of our method are more focused, which means stability and robustness.
+DurFormer has superior performance than baseline model, with $15.05\%$ improvement at small model size and $11.26\%$ improvement as large model size.